IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 ### File Structure

-The file structure contains the iOS sample project along with KituraKit, which contains the relevant files needed within the app itself for type-safe routing.
+The file structure contains the iOS sample project along with KituraKit, which contains the relevant files needed within the app itself for Codable routing.

 #### KituraKit